htahvana/ICMP/README.md

-This repository contain lecture notes for Introduction to Computer Music Programming course
+This repository contains lecture notes for Introduction to Computer Music Programming course